anna-podhajska/herokuKnex/README.md

  - view and delete user
  - view other users that share the same hobbies
  - view a list of all users and their details and hobbies

-## learning objectives:
-- server routes
-- tables join (many to many)
-- adding a new user
-- deleting user
-- Handlebars, HTML
-- deployment on Heroku

 ## tools:
  - Express